porglezomp-misc/mgattozzi.github.io/_posts/2016-10-15-rust-haskell.md

 This tells cargo that Rust needs to look inside `hs2rs` for our `inter.so` and  `libhs.so` files!
-When we import them now we don't need to specify the link specifically in the file.
+When we import them now we don't need to specify which files need to be linked specifically in the file.
 Alright we're finally ready to get our main file all setup.
 Open up `src/main.rs` and change it to look like this:

 ```rust